Tamie13/Unit-19/README.md

 Based on the geographic map, recommend a firewall rule that the networking team should implement.
 Provide a "plain english" description of the rule.

-**Answer** Firewall rule to block all incoming HTTP traffic where the source IP comes from the Kiev, Ukraine.
-Recommend also blocking
-           outgoing traffic to unrecognized or validated client ip addresses orginiating from out of the country.
+    -  Answer: Firewall rule to block all incoming HTTP traffic where the source IP comes from the Kiev, Ukraine.
+Recommend also blocking outgoing traffic to unrecognized or validated client ip addresses orginiating from out of the country.

 *Mapping iplocation before and after the atack revealed that before the attack Paris, France was the primary source of traffic as can be seen below.*